 The JIEB exams are held once a year, usually in November.
 There are two papers:

 To pass the JIEB exam you have to pass both papers, though you don't have to sit them at the same time.
 More information is available in the notes to candidates available on the JIEB website.

 As the largest Recognised Professional Body, ICAEW is fully supportive of the Joint Insolvency Examination Board and the dedicated professionals who serve on its Board.

 Registering for the exams

 To take the exams you must first register with one of the recognised professional bodies.
-You don't have to be an ICAEW member to register to take the JIEB exams via ICAEW.
+You don't have to be an ICAEW member to register to take the JIEB exams via ICAEW and you can apply whether you are UK or overseas trained.
 If you register with us you'll receive free membership of the Restructuring & Insolvency Community.

 If you'd like to register with ICAEW you'll be required to pay a registration fee.
 There is no fee if you're already a member or student, or have registered for ICAEW CFAB or the ICAEW Certificate in Insolvency.

 To register for the JIEB exams please visit www.jieb.co.uk to download and complete the appropriate application forms.
 If you're not an ICAEW member, you should complete the non-member registration form even though you may be registered for CFAB or the ICAEW Certificate in Insolvency.